 No one person can produce this sort of website.
 I have been fortunate in having close relationships with masters in each of three fields.
 First, I must single out for the utmost praise Dr. Robert Abel Jr., MD, for his–and I do not say this lightly–remarkable and almost daily support at every level, and especially for his genius at innovative medical thinking.
 His friendship has been a constant blessing to me.

 I have learned so much from my dear, dear teacher Dr. Mana (Vaidya Mana Bajra Bajracharya), the great Ayurvedic sage of Kathmandu, heir to perhaps the world’s oldest living father-to-son lineage.
 I do not have words to describe his loving support.
-Little did he know when he saved my life in 1976 that I would dedicate my life to his herbal medicine and be singing his praises in the year 2000.
+Little did he know when he saved my life in 1976 that I would dedicate my life to his herbal medicine and be singing his praises to the present day.
 I only hope I can be 1/10 the herbalist that he is.
 This book is one step in my goal of saving his precious tradition and plants, which are today under threat of extinction.

 The magnificent Dr. James Duke has, for reasons I cannot comprehend, decided to help me at every turn, providing volumes of detail and insight, sometimes within minutes of a simple e-mail request.
 Incredible.